- Download a course guide

 Phone: + 61 3 8344 0149

-Meeting these requirements makes you eligible for selection but does not guarantee selection.
+Meeting these entry requirements does not guarantee selection.

 In ranking applications, the Selection Committee will consider:

-The Selection Committee may seek further information to clarify any aspect of an application in accordance with the Student Application and Selection Procedure.
+The Selection Committee may seek further information to clarify any aspect of an application in accordance with the Academic Board rules on the use of selection instruments.

 Students taking the course from overseas are not required to have an international student visa.